Depression is feeling sad, blue, unhappy, or down in the dumps. Most people feel this way once in a while.

 Talk to someone you trust about your feelings of depression.
 Try to be around people who are caring and positive.
 Volunteering or getting involved in group activities may help.

-If you are depressed in the fall or winter, ask your doctor about light therapy.
+If you are depressed in the fall or winter, ask your provider about light therapy.
 This treatment uses a special lamp that acts like the sun.

 Taking Medicines for Depression

 Some people may feel better after a few weeks of taking antidepressant medicines.
-Many people need to take these medicines for 4 to 9 months.
+Many people need to take these medicines for 4 to 9 months or longer.
 They need this to get a full response and prevent depression from coming back.

 If you need antidepressant medicines, you should take them every day.
-Your doctor may need to change the type of medicine you take or the dose.
+Your provider may need to change the type of medicine you take or the dose.

 Talk Therapy